By Jenn Peck, General Manager

 “I’m shooting myself in the foot.
 I’m directing a comedy and it’s not in proscenium.”

-This was a comment from Ed Sobel, the Arden’s Associate Artistic Director, at a meeting about our upcoming production of Superior Donuts, the supposed follow up (although, as Ed explained to us, not really a follow up because parts of it were written before) to Tracy Letts’ Pulitzer Prize winning August: Osage County.
+This was a comment from Ed Sobel, >remedy the Arden’s Associate Artistic Director, at a meeting about our upcoming production of Superior Donuts, the supposed follow up (although, as Ed explained to us, not really a follow up because parts of it were written before) to Tracy Letts’ Pulitzer Prize winning August: Osage County.

 I’m excited for Superior Donuts for several reasons.
 One is that I’m a fan of several of the production’s actors (Pete Pryor, James Ijames, Brian Anthony Wilson), a follower of Letts’ writing and an ardent believer that art should raise questions, the most interesting ones, to me, are about class and community.
 Another reason?
 For the run of Superior Donuts, the Haas will be reconfigured from its current proscenium configuration to a thrust configuration.